-- Make Sunday Mass central to your week whether you feel comfortable attending in-person, or prefer to live-stream it at home during this extraordinary time.
+- Make Sunday Mass central to your week we gather together to feed our souls on God's Word and Jesus in the Eucharist, and are empowered to bring the love of Jesus out to the world.
 Read about features unique to Lenten Masses here and here. - Choose a form of prayer and a moment of learning/talking about faith with your family under the same roof or virtually.
-I recommend this weekly resource.
-It includes: conversation starters and a recommended form of fasting and almsgiving. - Choose a form of personal prayer you'll make part of your day/week.
+I recommend these Faith Conversations (include: conversation starters & a recommended form of fasting and almsgiving). - Choose a form of personal prayer you'll make part of your day/week.
 Write it in your Lenten plan with a scheduled time.